schlick7/LuteForMobile/docs/stuff.md

 TTS options: On device, local-OpenAI endpoint, OpenAI, None
   - unique settings for each option
+  - have selected voices show as chips
+    - have mixing arrow show up on chips when there is more than 1 voice added.
+  - TTS button in termform
+  - TTS button for sentences in SentenceReader
-AI options: local-OpenAI endpoint, OpenAI, None, others in the future.
+  - longpress Dictionary has AI tab that (ONLY) when opened fetches translation AI options: local-OpenAI endpoint, OpenAI, None, others in the future.
   - support auto model fetching
   - unique settings for each option